arjunmahishi/link-in-bio/README.md

 # link-in-bio

-A smarter link in your instagram bio
+A smarter link in your instagram bio.

+## Setup

+Watch the full code walk through [here](https://youtu.be/U6fnSivVPgY).

-## Upcoming features
+## Upcoming features (Up for grabs.
+Feel free to contribute)

 - [ ] Make the web page desktop freindly too
 - [ ] Send metrics to google sheets